 In many other general and specialty areas of medicine, measurement of responses to treatment (e.g., ongoing measurement of insulin levels in diabetic patients) is more routinely used.
 However, in mental health treatment, routine use of formal treatment progress monitoring through use of standardized measures is infrequent, and lags behind other fields.
 A report by the Institute of Medicine states that outcomes monitoring of mental health treatment is not the norm in the DoD and VA, and concludes that “in order to study the efficacy of treatment and to move toward measurement-based PTSD care in the DoD and the VA, assessment data should be collected before, during, and after treatment and should be entered into patients’ medical records.”
 In 2013, DoD mandated clinicians to use outcome measures in the treatment of mental health conditions to include PTSD.
 Specifically, DoD mental health clinicians are expected to use the PTSD Checklist (PCL) when providing treatment for PTSD.
 Despite this mandate, currently available performance measure data indicate that the practice is inconsistently implemented across the enterprise.

 The first PBI Network pilot, Outcomes Monitoring, addressed the DoD mandate for PTSD monitoring.
 Additionally, it identified system-specific barriers and solutions that affect the adoption of new practices for PTSD treatment, primarily PCL administration, review, interpretation, and treatment adjustments.
-Facilitations and training for the pilot were held at 10 DoD sites (four Army, three Navy, and three Air Force) in an effort to expedite implementation of PTSD outcomes monitoring across the DoD.
+Facilitations and training for the pilot were held at 14 DoD sites in an effort to expedite implementation of PTSD outcomes monitoring across the DoD.

 Screening Brief Intervention and Referral to Treatment Pilot